-- 1. In a clean area, place the iR-PCR1 Mix and iRepertoire PCR1 Primers in PCR cooler block/ice.
-The iRepertoire PCR1 primer tube is labeled with an internal molecular id.
+- 1. In a clean area, place the iR-PCR1 Mix and iRepertoire PCR1 Barcoded Primers in PCR cooler block/ice.
+The iRepertoire PCR1 Barcoded Primer tube is labeled with an internal molecular id (MID).
 The dual index is assigned during PCR2.
 Ensure a unique combination of both internal barcode and dual index combination when designing the sequencing pool. - 2.
 Vortex each reagent to ensure it is well re-suspended, and spin down the reagents in a MiniSpin in order to bring all reagents to the bottom of the tube. - 3.
-Label a separate set of PCR strips appropriately to match lab id and barcode on the "Sample Designation Sheet," and place PCR strips on a PCR cold block or ice to chill the tubes.
+Label a separate set of PCR strips appropriately to match 'Lab ID' and 'Internal Barcode' on the "Sample Designation Sheet," and place PCR strips on a PCR cold block or ice to chill the tubes.

-NOTE: the PCR2 dual index primers are not added until PCR2.
-Pre-assign the dual index to the sample during the planning phase and ensure to amplify the PCR1 product with the assigned dual index during PCR2.
+NOTE: The PCR2 dual index primers are not added until PCR2.
+Pre-assign the dual index to the sample during the planning phase to ensure amplification of the PCR1 product with the assigned dual index during PCR2.
 It is recommended to use spatial layout of strips and plates between the two steps to ensure the correct assignment at PCR2.

-- 4. Prepare a Master Mix of the iR-PCR1 Mix reagent and the PCR1 primer for the number of reactions to be performed.
+- 4. Prepare a PCR1 Master Mix ("PCR1 MM") by combining the iR-PCR1 Mix reagent and the PCR1 Primer (Table 2) for the number of reactions to be performed.
 There is 1 internal barcode for every 12 dual index primer pairs.
 For kits larger than 12 reactions, an additional uniquely barcoded internal MM will need to be made for every 12 reactions.
 The exception is the 96-reaction kit.
 In the 96-reaction kit, the internal barcodes repeat and can be made for 24 reactions.
 Twenty-four unique dual index primers are provided. - 5.
 Aliquot the appropriate amount of water for each sample into the PCR strips according to the "Sample Designation Sheet." - 6.
-Aliquot 16.5 μ L of the iR-PCR-Primer Master Mix to each PCR reaction tube (which already contains water). - 7.
+Aliquot 16.5 μL of the "PCR1 MM" to each PCR reaction tube (which already contains water). - 7.
 Bring this "PCR1 MM" strip to the template addition area. - 8.
 Add the template to the "PCR1 MM" strip according to the "Sample Designation Sheet." - 9.
 Cap each tube.
-Vortex and spin down all PCR reactions using a Mini-spin. - 10.
+Vortex and spin down all PCR reactions using a MiniSpin. - 10.
 The final PCR1 reaction volume is 25 μL.
 Keep all reactions on ice. - 11.
 Proceed to "PCR1 Thermocycler Conditions," and add the PCR strips to the thermocycler once the temperature reaches 95 °C. Choose the correct PCR conditions based on the type of template input (TCR beta versus BCR IgH).